MACH2Simulations/QuackBot_Docs/QuackAPI_Docs/content/PowerShell/_index.md

 ### ExecutionPolicy

-When running these scripts, you may need to run the following command in powershell.
+When running these scripts, you may need to run the following command in PowerShell.
 This will allow you to run the script without a policy error.
 You can also add this as a parameter when setting up scheduled tasks.